Natural Pet Food in Australia: Why Real Ingredients Matter

 What are the healthiest vegetables to add to a natural dog diet?

-Cooked pumpkin, carrots, green beans and zucchini are popular options that add fibre and micronutrients with good digestibility for most dogs.
-Introduce any new vegetable slowly and avoid onion, garlic and chives, which are toxic to pets.
+Cooked pumpkin, carrots, green beans and zucchini are commonly used because they offer fibre and micronutrients with good digestibility for many dogs.
+Introduce any new addition slowly, and avoid onion, garlic and chives, which are not safe for pets.

 Can natural pet food help with skin allergies or itchy paws?